 Closed Loop Feedback: The Missing Lead Generation Huddle

-In team sports, the huddle is crucial to the success of the team.
-While in the huddle, the team looks at their performance on the last play, including: what worked and what didn’t, and then uses this feedback to decide their next play.
+The huddle is crucial to the success of a team in most team sports.
+While in the huddle, the team looks at their performance on the last play, including what worked and what didn’t, and then uses this feedback to decide their next play.

 I define closed-loop feedback as the principle of eliciting a continuous flow of pertinent information from the sales team that tracks each qualified lead from start to end, whether to sales close or to rejection.

 By using closed-loop-feedback, Nortel Networks, watched their revenues from sales leads double every quarter for six consecutive quarters.
 Also, their close rate on sales leads has increased by 500 percent since they kicked off the program.

 Next, I’m going to share tips and the process that my team uses to conduct closed-loop feedback meetings with our clients.
 It works wonders!

 A typical closed-loop feedback meeting will include or address:

 – Program manager and program expert (internal or outsourced)